Double Yellow is a new theatre company founded by Lily Howkins and Megan Smith.

 Megan Smithwent to Mountview Theatre Academy and is an actor and writer.

 Megan has also had notable success with Mixed Doubles comedy group.
-The sketch quartet have featured on BBC Radio 4's Sketchorama, Radio 4's Pick of the Week and toured extensively in the UK and as far afield as Australia.
+The sketch quartet featured on BBC Radio 4's Sketchorama and won accolades from the Guardian Newspaper and Dave Comedy Channel.

 Lily Howkinstrained as an actress at Mountview Academy of Theatre Arts after completing an English Literature degree at Durham University.

 Since graduating, her work has included Our American Cousin at the Finborough Theatre, The Railway Children with Eastern Angles and Every Man In His Humour at the Sam Wanamaker Playhouse for The Globe's Read Not Dead season.
 Recently she played Mustardseed in a film adaptation of A Midsummer Night's Dream featuring Robert Lindsay, as well as Cinderella for an ITV special.

 She is also resident movement director for Theatre Sotto Voce and her choreography work includes Honk! at the Union Theatre, The Blues Brothers Xmas Special at the Arts Theatre and The Tinderbox at the Charing Cross Theatre.